Diseases

 Respiratory Syncytial Virus (RSV) Infection

-• Treatment: As a viral infection, antibiotics are not an effective form of treatment.
+RSV is a viral infection, and antibiotics are not an effective form of treatment.
 However, antibiotics may be useful in treating secondary bacterial infections.

 Whooping Cough (Pertussis)

 Whooping cough, also known as pertussis, is a highly contagious respiratory illness caused by a type of bacteria called Bordetella pertussis.
 Babies younger than 1 year old are at greatest risk for getting whooping cough, developing severe complications, and needing hospitalization.
-See Whooping Cough Poster
+Military facilities can encourage vaccination with the Whooping Cough Poster

 • Runny or stuffy nose